Customize Your VIM Settings

 Introduction

-In Linux, VIM is a built in text editor program.
-Users can customize VIM by creating a ~/.vimrc file in the user’s home directory.
-VIM will auto load these pre-set variables on startup.
+VIM is a popular Linux text editor program.
+Users can customize VIM by creating a .vimrc file in their home directory.
+Then, when launching VIM, it will load any variables that were preset in this file.
 You’ll need to set the file permissions of the .vimrc file to rw-rw—-.

-In my opinion, the two most useful commands are to set line numbers on the file and set color scheme to make files easier to read.
+In my opinion, the two most useful commands are to set line numbers on the file and set the color scheme, to make files easier to read.
 Here is how you set them up in the .vimrc file.

 Get a list of available color schemes